 City Provision of Free Wi-Fi Services to Neighborhoods

 Accessibility to broadband within the City of Chesapeake is a concern for both residents and businesses, and the City is actively engaging the community in this discussion.
 The City held a community broadband meeting on May 14, 2015 to address residents and business owners concern of the lack of broadband services within their communities.
-The video of the meeting is available to watch online on the Virginia Telecommunications Planning Initiative page.

 The City has also applied for a grant from the Virginia Department of Housing and Development to study ways to address the gap of broadband accessibility.
 The $75,000 grants will be offered to eight municipalities The decision to award is still pending as of today.

 The City of Chesapeake Department of Information Technology has been vigorously working within the guidelines of the FCC and the Commonwealth of Virginia to expand the scope and coverage of broadband/wireless connectivity for City operations.
 While the City cannot legally compete with the local telecommunication carriers, the City's enterprise broadband network strategic plan presents a compelling opportunity to provide enhanced wired and wireless communication services throughout the city.
 Not surprisingly, forward thinking communities recognize the changing nature of communications in building and maintaining a thriving community.
 However, few communities have been able to put together an eco-system that combines critical infrastructure with an economic business model that is self-sustaining.
 Chesapeake's plan to address the self-sustaining model of operations is twofold.